Indian Institute of Advanced Study: IIAS Library

 Established in 1965, the library has been established to facilitate, promote and support research to Fellows of the institute.
-It is one of the leading research and reference libraries in Humanities and Social Science in the country. .The social science collections, in fact, are worldwide in coverage and significance.
+It is one of the leading research and reference libraries in Humanities and Social Science in the country.
+The social science collections are worldwide in coverage and significance.

 Publications

 The institute has published over 450 works.
 These include monographs submitted by its fellows; edited proceedings of seminars, symposia, workshops and conferences held at the institute; lectures given by visiting professors; and occasional papers presented by fellows and visitors to the institute.

 The institute also publishes two academic journals.
 Their review journal, Summerhill: IIAS Review, carries reviews of books published by the institute and those received from outside, as well as interviews and important information about the various academic activities of the institute.
 A biannual journal, Studies in Humanities and Social Sciences, is published under the auspices of the Inter-University Centre for Humanities and Social Sciences.